apache/spark/docs/running-on-kubernetes.md

       --conf spark.kubernetes.executor.docker.image=registry-host:5000/spark-executor:latest \
       container:///home/applications/examples/example.jar

+### Setting Up SSL For Submitting the Driver

+When submitting to Kubernetes, a pod is started for the driver, and the pod starts an HTTP server.
+This HTTP server receives the driver's configuration, including uploaded driver jars, from the client before starting the application.
+Spark supports using SSL to encrypt the traffic in this bootstrapping process.
+It is recommended to configure this whenever possible.

+See the [security page](security.html) and [configuration](configuration.html) sections for more information on configuring SSL; use the prefix `spark.ssl.kubernetes.driverlaunch` in configuring the SSL-related fields in the context of submitting to Kubernetes.
+For example, to set the trustStore used when the local machine communicates with the driver pod in starting the application, set `spark.ssl.kubernetes.driverlaunch.trustStore`.

+One note about the keyStore is that it can be specified as either a file on the client machine or a file in the container image's disk.
+Thus `spark.ssl.kubernetes.driverlaunch.keyStore` can be a URI with a scheme of either `file:` or `container:`.
+A scheme of `file:` corresponds to the keyStore being located on the client machine; it is mounted onto the driver container as a [secret volume](https://kubernetes.io/docs/user-guide/secrets/).
+When the URI has the scheme `container:`, the file is assumed to already be on the container's disk at the appropriate path.

 ### Spark Properties

 Below are some other common properties that are specific to Kubernetes.
 Most of the other configurations are the same